jncogs/Reset-Plug-In-Object-Classes/README.md

 1.1.2 - 08/10/2024

+This plug-in is written in Vectorscript (Pascal) and can be used in any version of [Vectorworks](https://www.vectorworks.net) 2019 or newer.

 ## Description

 Opens a dialog box allowing User to change all plug-in objects of matching types to a given class